I bet you hear this question a lot.

 Out of all your options, which look accessible, from an entry perspective?

 Of those, which look like decent courses?
-Is on-campus or external an option you prefer?
+Do you prefer on-campus or external study?
+What about living costs?
 Do any institutions or areas attract you more?
 Make a short list.

 4. Plan to meet the requirements